barryclark/jekyll-now/_posts/2019-08-22-vscode-remote-dev.md

     ssh %REMOTEHOST% "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat ~/tmp.pub >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys && rm -f ~/tmp.pub"
     ```

-Since I might need to access multiple remote hosts using SSH, I configured SSH-based authentication using a dedicated SSH key for Remote SSH in Visual Studio Code.
+Since I might need to access multiple remote hosts using SSH, I configured SSH-based authentication using a dedicated SSH key for Remote SSH in VS Code.
 The instructions in the docs are as follows:

 1. Run the following command in a terminal / command prompt to generate a SSH key-pair.
 This command creates a key-pair encrypterd using RSA-4096:
 ```ssh-keygen -t rsa -b 4096 -f %USERPROFILE%\.ssh\id_rsa-remote-ssh```